About

 How it all started with a shell

-Once upon a time … or how it all started with a few shell-lovers who gathered one day …
+Once upon a time … or how it all started with a bunch of shell lovers who gathered one fine day …

 shell_1.png